5 Helpful / 1 Not

-Pros: Baldridge Park is a totally underrated disc golf course.
-There is an awesome variety of terrain features and challenges throughout the entire 18 holes.
+Pros: Baldridge Park is one of the more underrated disc golf courses in this area.
+There is an awesome variety of terrain and challenges throughout the entire 18 holes.

 - Uphill shots on 2 &3